esteinig/sccion/README.md

 ### Limitations
 ---

-`SCCion` expects input that is definitely *S. aureus* or at least a Staphylococcal species (but then SCC*mec* typing and other genotypes might be off).
+`SCCion` expects input that is definitely *S. aureus* or at least a Staphylococcal species, but then SCC*mec* typing might be off.

 `SCCion` also uses a simple `MinHash` matching with `MASH` against the small database of whole SCC*mec* cassette types collected by the authors of SCC*mec*Finder.
-It does not have the rigorous error checking as the original implementation of SCC*mec*Finder, which should be preferred for subtyping for now.
+It does not infer subtypes and does not have the rigorous error checking as the original implementation of SCC*mec*Finder.

 ### Citations
 ---

 We rely on a host of excellent software and all too often it can go unnoticed when wrapped into a program like `SCCion`.
-When using `SCCion` please also cite `MASH, SCCmecFinder, Mykrobe, Sketchy, Abricate DBs` and refer to the unpublished programs by URL.
+When using `SCCion` please also cite `MASH, SCCmecFinder, Abricate DBs` and refer to the unpublished programs by URL.
 For specific assembly and typing pipelines, please refer to the tables below.

 You can output all citations in `RIS` format by using: